-During the season and throughout the year as required, the Sport Commissioner will furnish the Board a monthly written report dealing with the operation of their assigned sport.
+During the season the Sport Commissioner will furnish the Board a monthly written report dealing with the operation of his assigned sport.

-- 1.2 Deputy Commissioners The Sport Commissioner may appoint Deputy Commissioners to govern specific leagues and for such other matters as may be necessary for the proper administration of the sport. - 1.3 League Presidents League Presidents play a vital role in the administration of the Baseball/Softball/T-Ball program.
-They provide the link between SVAA and the coaches and players.
+1.2 Deputy Commissioners - The Sport Commissioner will appoint Deputy Commissioners to govern the boys and girl's leagues and for such other matters as may be necessary for the proper administration of the sport.

+1.3 League Presidents - League Presidents play a vital role in the administration of the Baseball/Softball/T-Ball program.
+They provide the link between SVAA and the coaches/players/umpires.
 A description of the League President's responsibilities is set forth in the League President's Guide.

 Baseball Leagues (Boys) Grade

 T-Ball Pre-K

 T-Ball w/ Modified T-Ball rules K

 Pitching machine 1-3

+Boy's Pitch 4-5

-Boy's Pitch 4-8
+Boy's Pitch 6-12

 Softball Leagues (Girls) Grade

 T-Ball Pre-K

 T-Ball w/Modified T-Ball rules K & 1

 Pitching Machine 2 & 3

 Fast Pitch w/ Modified Coach Pitch 4

 Fast Pitch 5-8

-\ Girls and Boys PK may be combined.
+Girls and Boys PK may be combined.
 Girls K and Girls 1st may be combined depending on registration patterns.